-14.1 UWO.CA Email Addresses Only
+18.1 UWO.CA Email Addresses Only

 For privacy reasons, students must use their Western email accounts to contact the Professor.
 The Professor will not respond to emails from non-uwo.ca addresses (e.g. hotmail.com, gmail.com, etc.).
+(However, the professor, for the sake of expediency, may respond to queries from an outside email address.)

-14.2 Subject Line Must Include Course and Section Number
+18.2 Subject Line Must Include Course and Section Number